rule

 Text 10

-The pure or impure of a thing [or: the substance] is there by another thing, by the speech and by a ritual performance or else by time or according the relative magnitude [***].
+The pure or impure of a thing [or of a substance] is determined with the help of another thing, in respect of what one says about it, by means of a ritual performance, by the reference of time or according the relative magnitude [see ***].
+(Vedabase)

 Text 11

-Depending one's power or impotence, the intelligence and increase of wealth, as also to one's condition or place, causes it to oneself a sinful [or pious] reaction accordingly.
+Depending one's power or impotence, intelligence and wealth, condition and place, imposes it [viz. the quality of a thing] accordingly upon a person a sinful [or pious] reaction.
+(Vedabase)

 Text 12